YOUR MISS HASTINGS

 The Right Type to Save a Life:

 Sophie Keeler is a junior at the University of Alabama in Tuscaloosa, where she is a member of the Alpha Gamma Delta sorority.
 Always one to serve others, Sophie's finance major and biology minor have a study emphasis on becoming a physician's assistant.
 An additional part of her education this year includes her certification as an Emergency Medical Technician to enhance her skill set.

-Sophie’s Social Impact Initiative is called, “The Right Type to Save a Life: Building Blood Donation Awareness,” which aims to promote the facts and benefits of regular blood donation.
+Sophie’s Social Impact Initiative is called, “The Right Type to Save a Life: Building Blood Donation Awareness,” which promotes the facts and benefits of regular blood donation.
 Giving blood was once more common and considered a civic duty because of the urgent need for convalescent plasma to fight COVID-19.
-Sophie eagerly tells others about with enthusiasm because she is a Red Cross Blood Drive Ambassador.
-Sophie hopes to spread the word about blood donation across generations to establish a broader base of donors for the future is a goal she knows will benefit everyone.
+Sophie eagerly tells others about because she is a Red Cross Blood Drive Ambassador!
+Advocating blood donation across generations to establish a broader base of donors for the future is a goal she knows will benefit everyone.
 It's why Sophie is passionate about it!

-As a seventeen-year dance veteran, Sophie’s talent presentation at the 2019 Miss Hastings Scholarship Competition was a jazz dance to “I’ve Got Rhythm” by Judy Garland.
-She has used her dance gift on dance teams, in musical theater, and as a dance marathon volunteer to raise money for Children’s Miracle Network.
+As an eighteen-year dance veteran, Sophie has used her dance gift with dance teams, in musical theater, and as a dance marathon volunteer to raise money for Children’s Miracle Network.
 Other talents of Sophie's include singing as a three-time member of the Minnesota State Honors Choir and playing guitar, ukulele, and keyboard.

-Sophie’s parents are Robert and Katy Keeler, and her brother is Ryan.
+Sophie's parents are Robert and Katy Keeler, and her brother is Ryan.
 Other beloved members of her family are Piper, their Dalmatian, and Lucy, the Jackapoo (a Jack Russell and poodle mix).
-When Sophie isn't at school or serving our community as Miss Hastings 2020, she loves hiking, camping, traveling, and spending time with her family.
+When Sophie isn't at school or serving our community as Miss Hastings 2020, she enjoys hiking, camping, traveling, and spending time with her family.

 Only 38% of the U.S. population is eligible to donate blood.